sit/wrkb/kb/champions/vi.md

 ---
 abilities:
-- description: Every 3rd attack on the same enemy deals 4% + 0.3 x per level ( +0.03%
+- description: Every 3rd attack on the same enemy deals 4.8% - 9% ( +0.03% AD ) bonus
-    AD ) bonus physical damage of their max Health, reduces their Armor by 20% , and grants Vi 27% Attack Speed for 4 seconds.
+    physical damage of their max Health, reduces their Armor by 20% , and grants Vi 27% Attack Speed for 4 seconds.
 Deals 300 max damage vs. monsters.
   name: Denting Blows
   slot: P
 - cooldowns: